gcc-mirror/gcc/gcc/config/rs6000/sync.md

   [(set_attr "type" "load_l")])

 ;; Use PTImode to get even/odd register pairs.

 ;; Use a temporary register to force getting an even register for the ;; lqarx/stqcrx. instructions.
-Normal optimizations will eliminate this extra ;; copy on big endian systems.
+Under AT 7.0, we need use an explicit copy, ;; even in big endian mode, unless we are using the LRA register allocator.
+In ;; GCC 4.9, the register allocator is smart enough to assign a even/odd ;; register pair.

 ;; On little endian systems where non-atomic quad word load/store instructions ;; are not used, the address can be register+offset, so make sure the address